 In the psychology world, we use the term “rumination” to refer to negative, repetitive, prolonged, unhelpful thinking.
 This non-constructive form of rumination—also known as brooding, stewing, obsessing, worrying, over thinking, dwelling on things, or turning something over and over in the mind—is of no help to anyone.

 Psychologists recognize several types of rumination.
 The topics are different, but the style of thinking is the same for each: negative, repetitive, prolonged, and unhelpful.
-Common topics of include rumination about sadness and depression (i.e. repetitive thinking about feeling sad, blue, and dejected), about anger (i.e. dwelling on how angry you feel and the event or situation that caused the anger), about ongoing problems or past events (i.e. telling yourself repeatedly that the problem was completely your fault, even if it wasn’t), and about social interactions (i.e. replaying conversations of interactions in your mind).
+Common topics of rumination include sadness and depression (i.e. repetitive thinking about feeling sad, blue, and dejected), anger (i.e. dwelling on how angry you feel and the event or situation that caused the anger), ongoing problems or past events (i.e. telling yourself repeatedly that the problem was completely your fault, even if it wasn’t), and social interactions (i.e. replaying conversations of interactions in your mind).

 Regardless of the topic, rumination is a harmful psychological trap.